halim1122/nextjs-job-task/README.md

 # Sh🍔pDay - Food & Products Delivery Website

-A modern **Next.js** e-commerce style website for products and food delivery.
-Users can browse products, see details, and add them to cart.
-Admin can add products via dashboard.
+A modern **Next.js** e-commerce style website for see products and Bay now.
+Users can browse products, see details, and add them the product.Logged in user can add products via dashboard.

 ---